 Malvern College Hong Kong has six houses:

-Sir Edward William Elgar, 1st Baronet of Broadheath, remains one of the foremost English composers.
-Many of his works are still hugely popular in the British and international classical concert repertoire.
+Sir Edward William Elgar, 1st Baronet (2 June 1857 – 23 February 1934) was an English composer, many of whose works have entered the British and international classical concert repertoire.
 Elgar lived in Malvern in what is now boarding house No. 7 at Malvern College UK.
 Among his best-known compositions are orchestral works including the Enigma Variations, the Pomp and Circumstance Marches, concertos for violin and cello, and two symphonies.
 Elgar was appointed Master of the King’s Musick (as it was then known) in 1924.

 Baron Weatherill, was the speaker of the House of Commons between 1983 and 1992.
-He was educated at Malvern College and on leaving was apprenticed into his family’s Saville Row tailoring business.
-He served in the Indian Army during World War II where he rose to the rank of Captain.
-He was elected to Parliament as Conservative MP for Croydon North East in 1964, a seat he held until his retirement in 1992.
+He was educated at Malvern College, and after leaving school he worked as an apprentice in his family’s Saville Row tailoring business.
+He served in the Indian Army during World War II where he rose to the rank of Captain, and in 1964, was elected to Parliament as the Conservative MP for Croydon North East, a seat he held until his retirement in 1992.

-After the outbreak of the Second World War in 1939, the College was used by the Royal Navy and Free French forces.
-Over 400 pupils and 100 staff were evacuated from the school to Blenheim Palace in Oxfordshire.
-For one academic year the College used the State Rooms of the Palace as dormitories and classrooms, and lessons were even held in the bathrooms.
-Due to the high value of the works of art in these rooms, ink was not allowed in class.
-Instead, all work was done in pencil.
+After the outbreak of the Second World War in 1939, the college was used by the Royal Navy and Free French Forces.
+Over 400 pupils and 100 staff we re evacuated from Malvern College to Blenheim Palace in Oxfordshire.
+For one academic year the college used the State Rooms of the Palace as dormitories and classrooms, and the boys even had lessons in the bathrooms!

 Due to the high value of the artwork in the rooms, ink was not allowed in class.
 Instead, all work was done in pencil!